FadyMohareb/dupless/README.md

                                  You can determine the value to use by plotting the coverage distribution.
 It should correspond to the homozygous peak
                                  If no value is given, it will be based on the mode of the coverage distribution (not reliable if high heterozygosity).

-     -w/--window_size            The size of the window in basepairs (default: 1000) The value of the coverage for each window will be the median of the coverage at each base.
+     -w/--window_size            The size of the windows in basepairs (default: 1000) The value of the coverage for each window will be the median of the coverage at each base.
                                  All the windows classified as 'heterozygous' will be considered for the detection of duplication.